amiekisiak/amiekisiak/README.md

-- 🌱 I’m currently learning **attending Skills Bootcamp in Front-End Web Development (in association with the University of Birmingham)**
+- 🌱 I’m currently **attending Skills Bootcamp in Front-End Web Development (in association with the University of Birmingham)**

 - 👨‍💻 All of my projects are available at [https://github.com/amiekisiak](https://github.com/amiekisiak)